SiteCockpitGmbH/plugin-oxid-7/README.md

 Login to your OXID Admin

-Navigate to Extensions > Modules > easyVision > Settings
+Navigate to Extensions > Modules > easyVision by SiteCockpit > Settings

 Input your integration key from SiteCockpit backend